4DSpace-UiO/PTetraWorkshop/handson1.md

 <img width="720" alt="gmsh3" src="https://user-images.githubusercontent.com/11753189/151258741-c10d08fe-bf73-4d7a-84ab-85997d25178d.png">

+### Elemetary entities
+#### Circle arc
-Next, choose `Circle arc` and select the first point on your outer sphere to make a arc.
+Next, choose `Circle arc` from the left menu and select the first point on your outer sphere to make a arc.
 Then the centre of the sphere followed by the end point of the arc.
 **Note:**
 ```geo
 Circle(id) = {start, center, end};